ricoschulte/go-myapps-clockbot/README.md

   -password string
         the Password of the myApps account -sessionfile string
-        the filename used to store the session. can conaint '%s' as placeholder for the accountname. (default "myapps_session_%s.json")
+        the filename used to store the session. can contain '%s' as placeholder for the accountname. (default "myapps_session_%s.json")
   -timezone string
-        the timezone to use to show the date & time. if not set UTC is used -useragent string
+        the timezone to use to show the date & time -useragent string
         the UserAgent showe in the list of sessions of the myApps account (default "Clockbot (go-myapps)") -username string